M7OCM/890/README.md

 Lower case or any other characters will not display.

-Bugs: Visual ui.
-Global variable issue effecting v2.03+ and Freq Detect Mode in single CH/VFO display mode.
-Problem: AGC Mode registers overlay screen when squelch opens/if muted no change.
-Temporary solution only use Freq Detect Mode in Dual Display as this is not effected.
-Working on viable solution and fix ASAP.
-No other bugs I am aware of.
+Bugs: No functional bugs I am aware of.

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.